The Ice Tower: Critical response

-Jordan Mintzer of the The Hollywood Reporter called it "an artsy fable for adults", "a twisted retro fairytale that sits somewhere between Frozen (2013) and Mulholland Drive (2001)", and added: "As the film-within-a-film's famous star, Cotillard doesn't need to say much to make her presence felt.
+Jordan Mintzer of The Hollywood Reporter called it "an artsy fable for adults", "a twisted retro fairytale that sits somewhere between Frozen (2013) and Mulholland Drive (2001)", and added: "As the film-within-a-film's famous star, Cotillard doesn't need to say much to make her presence felt.
 Shot in soft light like the Chanel fashion icon she now is, the actress emits a Garbo or Dietrich-like aura, terrifying those around her — especially the young extras forced to play in her scenes — with temper tantrums that are quelled, it seems, by heroin or some other drug that a doctor (August Diehl) administers to her between takes."

 Jennie Kermode of Eye for Film wrote: "Cotillard is at her very best as a character we see only from the sidelines – earthy and opinionated in flashes, yet frozen by her art."

 Elisa Guimarães of Collider wrote: "With a pacing that is more on the slower side and that, thus, might scare off some viewers, The Ice Tower is nevertheless a potent picture about coming of age in a world that isn't necessarily kind to us or our fantasies."
 Guimarães also praised Jonathan Ricquebourg's cinematography: "every single shot of The Ice Tower looks like a painting, or, rather, like an illustration from a very modern fairy tale book.
 Combining grainy images with a soft focus, Ricquebourg not only makes the movie seem like a product of the time in which it takes place—the late 60s—but also makes everything feel like a dream."

 Isaac Feldberg of RogerEbert.com gave the film 4 stars and wrote: "Femininity exerts a powerfully unsettling pull in the work of Lucile Hadžihalilović, a French auteur who's never made a film of such coruscating, crystalline beauty as "The Ice Tower," a hypnotic meditation on the enchantment that develops between an impressionable teenage runaway and the imperious film actress whose set she stumbles first onto, then into. [...]
 Hadžihalilović suffuses this story with a languid menace, as if inducing hypnagogic near-slumber and still holding us under, even as the oxygen starts to run thin and what materializes from the ether begins to scare us."
 Feldberg also praised the film's leading actresses, saying: "it's a testament to the vividly expressive performance of newcomer Pacini—as well as a master class by Cotillard, whose immortal movie-star allure is charged here with almost vampiric malevolence at points—that "The Ice Tower" sustains its trance-like melodrama across a rigorously slow-burning 118 minutes."

+Industry reception

+Mexican film director Guillermo del Toro praised The Ice Tower calling it a "tremendous film".